phytest-devs/phytest/docs/index.rst

 Phytest: Quality Control for Phylogenetic Analyses.

-Phytest a tool for automating quality control checks on sequence, tree and metadata files during phylogenetic analyses.
+Phytest is a tool for automating quality control checks on sequence, tree and metadata files during phylogenetic analyses.
 Phytest ensures that phylogenetic analyses meet user-defined quality control tests.

 ----